-Donated agricultural commodities and other in-kind gifts: CRS receives agricultural and other commodities at no cost from the United States Agency for International Development (USAID), the United States Department of Agriculture (USDA) and others for distribution under contracts related to specific relief programs.
-Commodities that have not been distributed at September 30, 2011 and 2010, are carried as undistributed commodities and deferred revenue.
+Donated agricultural commodities and other in-kind gifts: CRS receives agricultural and other commodities at no cost from the United States Agency for International Development (USAID), the United States Department of Agriculture (USDA), the United Nations World Food Programme, and others for distribution under agreements related to specific relief programs.
+Commodities that have not been distributed at September 30, 2013, are carried as undistributed commodities and deferred revenue.